apache/spark/docs/configuration.md

   <td>false</td>
   <td>
-    If true, spark application running in client mode will write driver logs to a persistent storage, configured in spark.driver.log.dfsDir.
-If spark.driver.log.dfsDir is not configured, driver logs will not be persisted.
+    If true, spark application running in client mode will write driver logs to a persistent storage, configured in <code>spark.driver.log.dfsDir</code>.
+If <code>spark.driver.log.dfsDir</code> is not configured, driver logs will not be persisted.
+Additionally, enable the cleaner by setting <code>spark.history.fs.driverlog.cleaner.enabled</code>
-    Additionally, enable the cleaner by setting spark.history.fs.driverlog.cleaner.enabled to true.
+    to true.
   </td>
 </tr>
 <tr>
   <td><code>spark.driver.log.layout</code></td>
   <td>%d{yy/MM/dd HH:mm:ss.SSS} %t %p %c{1}: %m%n</td>
   <td>
-    The layout for the driver logs that are synced to spark.driver.log.dfsDir.
-If spark.driver.log.persistToDfs.enabled is true and this configuration is used.
-If this is not configured, it uses the layout for the first appender defined in log4j.properties.
+    The layout for the driver logs that are synced to <code>spark.driver.log.dfsDir</code>.
+If
+    <code>spark.driver.log.persistToDfs.enabled</code> is true and this configuration is used.
+If this is not configured,
+    it uses the layout for the first appender defined in log4j.properties.
 If that is also not configured, driver logs use the default layout.
   </td>
 </tr>
 </table>